projectdana/atom-language-dana/README.md

-# Dama language support in Atom
+# Dana language support in Atom

 Adds syntax highlighting and snippets to Dana files in Atom.